smv5047/cs-module-project-iterative-sorting/README.md

 ## Objectives

 - describe the differences between Linear and Binary Search algorithms
+  # Linear searches by going through each item in a data structure 1 by 1 starting from the beginning.
+Binary Search starts by examining the middle of a data structure, based on that middle it will either search the remaining data structure to the left or right.
+Binary search depends on the data structure being sorted, while linear does not
 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation
+  # runtime capacity is the amount of time a function takes to complete based on inpuit size, and commonly notated in Big O notation. search through a list in order would be O(n).
+Search through a nested loop would be O(n^2), while a loop whose value cuts in half each time would be O(log n)
 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms
+  # Use it when searching through unsorted data
+  # Performance is O(n)
+  ### Implementation
+  def linear_search(arr, target):
+  for i in range( 0, len(arr) ):
+  if arr[i] == target:
+  return i
+  return -1

 ## Introduction